aashish-cd/sajilo-news/README.md

 ## To Do

-[x] Set up the database infrastructure using the Prisma schema and configure PostgreSQL [vercel postgres] [x] Implement user authentication system with registration, login, and role-based permissions [clerk] [x] Develop the article creation interface with rich text editor and image upload functionality [uploadthings for images] [x] Implement the article publishing workflow
+[x] Set up the database infrastructure using the drizzle schema and configure PostgreSQL [neon db]

+[x] Implement user authentication system with registration, login, and role-based permissions [clerk]

+[x] Develop the article creation interface with rich text editor and image upload functionality [uploadthings for images]

+[x] Implement the article publishing workflow

-[x] Create the frontend homepage with featured articles, latest news, and category navigation [x] Create the administrative dashboard for content moderation and user management
+[x] Create the frontend homepage with featured articles, latest news, and category navigation

+[x] Create the administrative dashboard for content moderation and user management

-[ ] Build analytics dashboard for tracking article performance and user engagement [posthog] [ ] Implement SEO optimization including meta tags, sitemaps, and URL structure
+[ ] Build analytics dashboard for tracking article performance and user engagement [posthog]

+[ ] Implement SEO optimization including meta tags, sitemaps, and URL structure